-Hi friends, you’re going to want to see this one.
-In this video, I run through my recent service, repair and overhaul of one of the biggest, meanest monster receivers ever – the Sansui G-9000DB Pure Power DC Stereo Receiver!
+Come along as I run through the service, repair and overhaul of one of the biggest, meanest monster receivers ever – the Sansui G-9000DB Stereo Receiver!

-Yes, this thing is officially silly, 170 watts per channel of oval capacitor silliness!
-In this video, I basically run through the whole process from first unveiling the beast, to final testing.… Read more
+Yes, this thing is officially silly, 170 watts per channel of oval capacitor madness!
+In this video, I basically run through the service process from first unveiling the beast, to final testing.… Read more

 A very quick update to give you a look inside a stunning and very rare Sansui AU-919 integrated amplifier I’ve just serviced.